Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 So it was actually attributed to the studio of Peter Lely.

-Now that because of this, all this research and resurgence
+Now that, because of this, all this research and resurgence

 and interest in women artists since the 70s,

-but particularly in the last five to ten years, that's now been redressed.
+but particularly in the last five to 10 years,

-And I think thankfully she is quite an incredible character.
+and I think thankfully she is quite an incredible character.

 She started advertising herself as a professional painter.

-This was very unusual at the time for the conservative and predominantly Protestant society.
+This was very unusual at the time

 Women were generally believed to be morally, spiritually and intellectually inferior.